Welcome to SI Durham

 Representatives on other organisations

 Members of the Club are involved with many other organisations as well as Soroptimism.
-We have formal representatives on the local groups of the RSPCA and the Osteoporosis Society, on the Wear Surma Clinic Executive committee (an initiative of SI Sunderland) and the Durham Women’s Refuge.
+We have formal representatives on the local groups of the RSPCA and the Osteoporosis Society and the County Durham Women’s Refuges.

 Club Committees and Programme Action Groups